rf1010/gosu/index.md

     .create(bundle)
 }, user)
 ```

+### Runtime Error Handling
+`Invoke.safely(callable, errorHandler)` is the syntactic sugar for `try {} catch {}` blocks.
+If the error handler is omitted but an error occurs during the callable execution, the error message is logged but the program execution continues.
+Otherwise, an error handler is invoked, which may re-throw an exception or perform other actions.

+There are separate method signatures for callables (returning values) and runnables (not returning anything).

 ### Algebraic Data Types (ATDs)
 #### Tuples
 Tuple is an ordered list of elements in which elements can be of different types.
 The element projections (typed values) are exposed as ElementN where N ranges from 1 to max dimension or arity.
 Tuples are useful as composite type constructors which contain proper equals() and hashCode() implementations, which make them usable as composite keys in HashMaps, Sets, etc. However, caution should be exercised at high arities, as tuples inhibit understanding of code (e.g. what does Tuple10.Element10 mean?).